Time zone management in MRR calculation

 Start date interpreted in Fincome : 02/01/2025 at 00:00

-If you notice a one-day shift because of the time zone: ➡️ Simply set the end of the previous period to the 1st of the following month to ensure continuity without a “gap” in the MRR.
+If you notice a one-day shift due to the time zone: ➡️ Simply set the end of the previous period to the 1st of the following month to ensure continuity without a “gap” in MRR.

 Example: